websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/implementing-a-new-api-with-rest-builder.md

 ### Add an Information Block to the OpenAPI Configuration

-Next, open the `rest-openapi.yaml` file to add configuration more specific to your APIs.
+Next, open the `rest-openapi.yaml` file to begin configuring your APIs.

-The first section to add into your OpenAPI configuration file is the information block.
-Add this block of fields into your `rest-openapi.yaml` file:
+The first section to add is the information block:

 ```
 info: